tom-pollak/tom-pollak.github.io/md/trigram_worklog.md

 metrics/trigram_n_correct	267
 ```

+####

 There doesn't seem to be a meaningful difference between the performance of the models, especially considering that the attn & mlp model has significantly more parameters.

-Don't get me wrong, the extra MLP may be doing work, maybe recovering the attn projection from superposition, but I'm happy to see that it does not appear to be funamental to the circuit.
+It seems to be that it's not required for the circuit.
+The question now for the MLP now is, what work is it doing?
+Perhaps recovering attn projection from superposition so it can pack more trigrams in an attn head?

 ## Attention Graphs